 A/B test some designs with your audience and see what resonates with them.
 Ask them for feedback.
 What do they like, not like, and what makes them feel closer to your brand.
 Get them involved in the process to create a stronger affinity with your brand.
 You could try offering them a coupon for their input, encourage them to share with friends, create campaigns across email and social, and turn the final results into an unveiling event.

-If you’re not a brand who takes itself too seriously, take note that Sunday, April 1 is both Easter Sunday and April Fool’s Day.
-This adds an extra level of levity to the holiday.
-Proceed with caution, however.
+If you’re not a brand who takes itself too seriously, take note that April 1 falls on a Monday—so some coming back from the weekend may or may not be keen to jokes.
+Proceed with caution.
 There are plenty of examples of cleverly done April Fool’s Day campaigns, and plenty of examples of those that have spectacularly flopped.
 You definitely don’t want to be the latter.

 While there is opportunity here, we would certainly recommend thinking it through, thinking it through again, asking someone externally, then thinking one more time.
 When in doubt, skip it.
 An April Fool’s Day fiasco is not worth the damage to your brand it could cause.